awslabs/graphstorm/docs/source/advanced/link-prediction.rst

     within the range of ``(-gamma/(hidden_size/2), gamma/(hidden_size/2))``,
     where ``gamma`` and ``hidden_size`` are hyperparameters defined in :ref:`Model Configurations<configurations-model>`.
-    For more information about RotatE, please refer to https://dglke.dgl.ai/doc/kg.html#rotatee
+    To learn more information about RotatE, please refer to https://dglke.dgl.ai/doc/kg.html#rotatee.

 Link Prediction Loss Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^